 - ☔ Physically protect your SD cards from excessive heat and moisture.
 These environmental factors can cause corruption and make a card unusable.
 Physical damage such as twisting or bending a card should also be avoided.
-Once a card is physically damaged, your only hope of getting data from it is with a professional data recovery service.
+Once a card is physically damaged, your only hope of getting data from it is with a professional SD card recovery service.
 Store cards in their protective cases where possible.

-- 👾 Be careful when sharing the card or using it in strange devices.
+- 👾 Be careful when sharing the card or using it on strange devices.
 It’s very easy for you to pick up a virus that can corrupt your card and lead to data loss.
 Use a reliable antivirus tool on your Mac and try to limit the exposure of the card to computers that might not be as well protected as yours.